 As we said above, to use a garbage disposal is not a bad thing, it just needs to be in a way that reduces the organic matter going into your septic tank.
 Here are few things you should never put down a garbage disposal that is connected to a septic system:

-Instead of grinding food waste, a popular alternative is to compost any food waste and turn it into compost for your pottered plants or vegetable garden.
+Instead of grinding unwanted food, a popular alternative is to compost any food waste and turn it into compost for your pottered plants or vegetable garden.
 When most people think of a compost pile they think of a pit that smells, takes months before food breaks down and looks bad in the yard.
 A compost pile is a perfect place for coffee grounds, food scraps

 Today there are tumbling composters that create healthy compost with no fuss, no smells and take up virtually no area in your yard.
 Here are two of the best composting equipment at a fraction of the cost of a garbage disposal:

 Many households buy garbage disposal machines for their kitchen sink.
 You are by law allowed to have a garbage disposal unit.
-Even if you already use a garbage disposal, you can take some food scraps and put the food scraps in the compost or trash can to reduce the solid organic matter going into your septic system.
+Even if you already use a garbage disposal, you can take some of the compostable items and put them in the compost, worm farm or trash can to reduce the solid organic matter going into your septic system.

-The only way to reduce food waste going into the septic system via a waste disposal is to take all food scraps and either put them in the trash can or better, use a composter like the VIVOSUN tumbling composter to break down the food particles into useful compost for the garden or potted plants.
+The only way to reduce the volume of waste going into the septic system via a waste disposal is to take all food scraps and either put them in the trash can or better, use a composter like the VIVOSUN tumbling composter to break down the food particles into useful compost for the garden or potted plants.

 Yes, you can.
 An InSinkErator is not a special garbage disposal, it is the name of one of the garbage disposal manufacturers.